Increased Postprandial Colonic Motility and Autonomic Nervous System Activity in Patients With Irritable Bowel Syndrome

 Decreased vagal activity is associated with increase in age and greater postprandial colonic motility in patients with IBS, which may contribute to postprandial symptoms.

 Tanaka, Yukuri; Kanazawa, Motoyori; Palsson, Olafur S.; van Tilburg, Miranda A.; Gangarosa, Lisa M.; Fukudo, Shin; Drossman, D. A.; and Whitehead, William E., "Increased Postprandial Colonic Motility and Autonomic Nervous System Activity in Patients With Irritable Bowel Syndrome: A Prospective Study" (2018).
-Pharmacy Sciences.
+Pharmaceutical Sciences.
 336.